sunilchaudhary1998/Library-Management-System/README.md

 __[ all member details SCreen ]__
 <img width="960" alt="image" src="https://github.com/sunilchaudhary1998/Library-Management-System/assets/107506936/b6885c33-8af1-4ccf-a44e-09082a9df6e3">

-1) when you click on delete option in member details screen record will delete this means that book has been returned by member to libray.
+__1) when you click on delete option in member details screen record will delete this means that book has been returned by member to libray.
 3) so that member details will get deleted from this screen.
-4) And now that book id details will again can see from all books details screen that means book has been arrived at Libray again.
+4) And now that book id details will again can see from all books details screen that means book has been arrived at Libray again.__